microsoft/language-server-protocol/indexFormat/specification.md

 The purpose of the Language Server Index Format (LSIF) is it to define a standard format for language servers or other programming tools to dump their knowledge about a workspace.
 This dump can later be used to answer language server [LSP](https://microsoft.github.io/language-server-protocol/) requests for the same workspace without running the language server itself.
 Since much of the information would be invalidated by a change to the workspace, the dumped information typically excludes requests used when mutating a document.
 So, for example, the result of a code complete request is typically not part of such a dump.

-### ChangeLog
+### Changelog

 #### Version 0.2.2

-- removed export and import result and replaced it with monikers linked to the definition / declaration ranges.
+- Removed export and import result and replaced it with monikers linked to the definition / declaration ranges.
-- added a package information vertex to be linked to monikers that are provided through a package.
+- Added a package information vertex to be linked to monikers that are provided through a package.
-- make results in `DefitionResult`, `DeclarationResult` and `TypeDefinitionResult` and array only.
+- Make results in `DefinitionResult`, `DeclarationResult` and `TypeDefinitionResult` and array only.
-- make results in `DefitionResult`, `DeclarationResult` and `TypeDefinitionResult` optional so that they can be filled using and item edge.
+- Make results in `DefinitionResult`, `DeclarationResult` and `TypeDefinitionResult` optional so that they can be filled using and item edge.

 ### Motivation